NikiStepak/CA_MC_DRX/README.md

 # CA_MC_DRX

-To create this project we use Java 16.
+To create this project I use Java 16.

 ## Description